The Two Weight Inequality for the Hilbert Transform: A Primer

 One is interested in those measures $ \mu $ on $ \mathbb T $ for which the natural embedding operator is bounded from $ K _{\theta }$ to $ L ^2 (\mu )$, namely, is it the case that $ \lVert F\rVert_{ \mu } \lesssim \lVert F\rVert_{ K _{\theta }}$.
 We see that this bound is equivalent to

 That is, the question is equivalent to a two weight inequality for the Hilbert transform on $ \mathbb T $.

 From this perspective, one can lift counterexamples concerning the two weight Hilbert transform to those for embedding operators, which is the tactic of \cite{NV}, from which we have taken this condensed presentation.
 A characterization of the embedding question can be read off from our main theorem.

-(But note that Clark measure is on $ \mathbb T $, by definition, and the second measure $ \mu $ is constrained to be supported on $ \mathbb T $, whereas the disk would be the natural assumption.)
+But note that Clark measure is on $ \mathbb T $, by definition, and the second measure $ \mu $ is constrained to be supported on $ \mathbb T $, whereas the disk would be the natural assumption.
+In the case where $ \mu $ is supported on the disk, and one seeks an \emph{isometric} embedding, the question has a remarkable answer, found by Aleksandrov \cite{MR1464420}.
+The general question is resolved in \cite{13104820}, which gives a characterization of a two weight inequality for the Cauchy transform, under these restrictions on the supports of the weights.
+The method of the proof is similar to that of the Hilbert transform, with some additional complications.

-This subject is profound.
 The model spaces are also important to spectral theory, and the subject of rank one perturbations of a unitary operator.
 In spectral theory, it is important to understand the structure of the unitary operator that sends the Hilbert space to into $ L ^2 $ of the spectral measure.
 Weighted Hilbert transforms arise therein.
 See for instance \cite{MR1945291}, which uses the example of Nazarov showing that the $ A_2$ condition is not sufficient for the boundedness of the Hilbert transform.
 Also see \cite{MR2540995}.